⚡ Save $500.00 on the NEW "Holy Grail" of Backup Power

 Here are a few lesser known tips and tricks for storing your food.

-• Before you store flower, keep it in the freezer for a few days.
+1. Before you store flour, keep it in the freezer for a few days.
 That will kill off any weevil eggs that might be present.
 Otherwise they could hatch while your flour is sitting on a shelf.

 11 food storage errors to avoid